 Over the course of its storied history, Templeton Rye became Al Capone’s whiskey of choice, quickly finding its way to the center of his bootlegging empire.
 Templeton Rye is based on the original Prohibition-era Kerkhoff recipe.
 It is aged in charred new oak barrels for a smooth finish…and a clean getaway.

-January 17 is not only the birthday of Templeton Rye, but it’s also the birthday of Al Capone as well as the original Bootlegger’s son, Meryl Kerkhoff.
+January 17th is not only the birthday of Templeton Rye, but it is also the birthday of Al Capone and the original Bootlegger’s son, Meryl Kerkhoff.
 Please join our community of enthusiasts at the Bootlegger’s Society.